To submit an online application, follow these steps:

 - Once all the event dates are added, click Continue Application to proceed to Step 6.

-- To attach a document, for example, the flier you used to notify neighbors of your event, click Select.
+- To attach a document, click Select.

 - On the File Upload pop-up, click Select.

 - Browse your computer and select the correct document, just like you browse to find a document to attach to an email.
 Click Open to upload your file.

 - To attach more documents, repeat steps 27-28.
 Once all documents are selected, click Done.

 - When you attach your document, select a Document Type.
 Make sure to select the document type that matches your required document, otherwise the system does not know you have provided the requested document.
 For example, select Street Closure Template as your Document Type when uploading the matching document.
 Then click Save to attach the document(s) to the application.